irmen/prog8/docs/source/variables.rst

 Floating point numbers
 ^^^^^^^^^^^^^^^^^^^^^^

-You can use underscores to group digits to make long numbers more readable.

 Floats are stored in the 5-byte 'MFLPT' format that is used on CBM machines.
 Floating point support is available on the c64 and cx16 (and virtual) compiler targets.
 On the c64 and cx16, the rom routines are used for floating point operations,